mbuczko/revolt/README.md

 ## Development and more tech details

-This is to describe in details of how plugins and task are loaded and initialized and provide a simple guide to develop own ones.
+This is to describe in details of how plugins and task are loaded and initialized and provide a simple guide to develop own extensions.

 ### Plugins rediscovered